Scheme-independent determination of the QCD running coupling at all scales from jet observables using the principle of maximum conformality and infinite-order scale setting: Results

 A further analysis has been performed to investigate possible biassing effect due to some correlations in the BFR strategy.
 For this purpose we have kept held the BFR range of bins set using the ALEPH data and then fitted the strong coupling at the $Z^0$ mass, $\alpha_s(M_Z)$, using other independent data from the OPAL, DELPHI and L3 experiments~\cite{OPAL:2004wof, L3:2004cdh, DELPHI:2003yqh}.
-Results are shown in Table~\ref{tab:datafits}.
+Results are shown in Table~\ref{tab:Tdatafits} and Table~\ref{tab:Cdatafits}.

 No particular bias effect due to the BFR approach is noted either for the central values or for the errors.
 The different central values obtained depend only on the experimental data used.
 Moreover, we find a reduced spread among the event-shape results according to the same experiment.
 The results appear to be in good agreement.

+In order to determine the strong coupling, we have first corrected the experimental errors obtained from the minimum-$\chi^2$-fit for each event-shape measurement, by introducing the effects of the bin-to-bin correlation.
+The corrected errors are indicated as: Expt.
+Err.$^*$ in Tables: \ref{tab:Tdatafits} and \ref{tab:Cdatafits}.
+In particular, a robust estimation of the covariance matrix and of the bin-to-bin correlation parameter has been performed by using the same strategy as indicated in Ref. \cite{Schmelling:1994pz} and in Ref. \cite{DELPHI:2000uri}, that suggests to set the correlation parameter $\rho_{\rm eff}$ in order to obtain a consistent $\chi^2$: i.e. $\chi^2(\rho_{\rm eff}) \equiv n_{\rm dof} $, when the $\chi^2_{\rm min}< n_{\rm dof}$.
+On the other hand, when $\chi^2_{\rm min}> n_{\rm dof}$, we rescale the errors until $\chi^2= n_{\rm dof}$ is satisfied.
+More in detail, we introduce the positive correlation for thrust and C-parameter results from ALEPH and for thrust results from the L3 experiment.\footnote{ We point out that this approach has some limitations, given by the assumption that the entire statistical gap is compensated with correlation.}

-Combining and performing the weighted average of these independent values, using the asymmetric quadratic model for the errors shown in Ref.~\cite{Barlow:2003xcj} and including a correlation coefficient of $70\%$ between the event-shape variables thrust and $C$-parameter (as shown in Refs.~\cite{Dissertori:2009ik, ALEPH:2003obs}), we obtain:
+Thus, combining and performing the weighted average of these independent values, using the asymmetric quadratic model for the errors shown in Ref.~\cite{Barlow:2003xcj} and including also the correlation between the event-shape variables thrust and $C$-parameter using a correlation parameter of $70\%$ (as shown in Refs.~\cite{Dissertori:2009ik, ALEPH:2003obs}), we obtain: